kstreet/abdullin.com/content/cqrs/lokad-cqrs-retrospective.md

 > The entire WWW works with RPC and HTTP API.
 And that is the most
 > complex and scaled distributed system in the world.

-If there is a justified need for a messaging in the project, then I’d try to use an existing and time-proven solution instead of rolling my out.
+If there is a justified need for messaging in the project, then I’d try to use an existing and time-proven solution instead of rolling my own.
 Apache Kafka and RabbitMQ are among the ones that seem to excel at large scales.

 As for eventual consistency and versioning, these can be easily solved